Young people experiencing domestic and family violence

 How domestic and family violence can make you feel

-- anxious or depressed
+- feel fearful, nervous, guilty or depressed

 - want to run away or leave home

-- want to drink alcohol or take drugs
+- want to use drugs or alcohol

 - worry about the safety of your family.